 - Screen use increased with the age of the child.

 - There was a negative correlation between parents’ education level and screen use.

 - There was a significant and positive correlation between parental stress and screen use.
 That is, as parents reported higher levels of stress, they also reported that their children spent a greater part of the day using screens.

-- Controlling for background variables, the chance that Arab children ages one to two will watch television is greater than for Jewish children of the same age.
+- Controlling for background variables, the likelihood that Arab children ages one to two will watch television is greater than for Jewish children of the same age.
 In contrast, the likelihood that an Arab child ages three to six watched a great deal of television during the lockdown was actually lower than for a Jewish child of the same age.

 This research was generously supported by the Beracha Foundation, the Bernard van Leer Foundation, and Yad Hanadiv.